Durantoss/MetalUnion/replit.md

-# MetalHub - Music Community Platform
+# MoshUnion - Music Community Platform

 ## Overview

-MetalHub is a comprehensive full-stack music community platform designed for metal and rock enthusiasts.
+MoshUnion is a comprehensive full-stack music community platform designed for metal and rock enthusiasts.
 Beyond band discovery, it provides a complete social ecosystem where users can write reviews, upload concert photos, track tour dates, and connect with fellow metalheads.
 The platform combines modern React frontend architecture with a robust Node.js/Express backend, using PostgreSQL for reliable data persistence through Drizzle ORM.

 ## Recent Changes (August 17, 2025)

+**Complete Rebranding to MoshUnion**: Successfully rebranded the entire platform from "MetalHub" to "MoshUnion" with enhanced clickable logo functionality.
+Features include:
+- Updated all instances of "MetalHub" to "MoshUnion" across the codebase
+- Added clickable logo with individual word color-swapping animation (red to white)
+- Logo navigation returns users to the landing page/bands section
+- Enhanced user experience with smooth color transitions

 **Hero Design Recreation Complete**: Successfully recreated the original dramatic hero-style landing page design based on user's uploaded screenshot.
 User confirmed this is the design to work with moving forward.
 Features include:
 - Large "GAZE INTO THE ABYSS" hero section with dramatic red typography and text shadows
-- Professional navigation header with METALHUB branding and responsive design
+- Professional navigation header with MOSHUNION branding and responsive design
 - Featured bands displayed in large, image-focused cards with overlays and gradients
 - Star ratings and review counts for community engagement
 - Mobile-responsive typography using clamp() for optimal scaling